miltondavalos/stock/README.md

     When /^I do my other important Cucumber step without knowing what’s in stock$/ do stock.thing_i_can_now_keep_track_of = ‘predictable’
-	# raises a warning when overriding a variable that is ‘in stock’
     end

-- I execute the steps and get a warning when a variable in stock is used more than once
+- I am not using instance variables across steps and can now clear everything in stock easily.
+See below.

 **Making a teardown that easily clears variables between steps**